Wireless Charging for Livestock Farming Robots

-Intelligent breeding robot It is an important equipment in the automation upgrade of modern livestock farms.
-It can be used for inspection, feeding, cleaning and disinfection, environmental monitoring, health identification and data collection of cattle houses, pig houses, sheep houses, poultry houses and large-scale breeding parks.
-As the scale of breeding expands and labor costs rise, robots are helping farms achieve more frequent, more stable, and more precise on-site management.
+Livestock farming robots are an important part of modern farm automation.
+They can perform inspection, feeding, cleaning and disinfection, environmental monitoring, health assessment and data collection in cattle, pig, sheep and poultry facilities.
+As farms grow and labor costs rise, these robots support more frequent, consistent and precise on-site management.

-Why do intelligent farming robots need automatic energy replenishment?
+Why do livestock farming robots need automatic charging?

-The automatic energy replenishment system allows the robot to return to the charging point autonomously according to the battery status, and continue to perform tasks after completing the energy replenishment.
-Wireless charging does not require exposed plugs and frequent plugging and unplugging, and is more suitable for livestock environments with a lot of moisture, dust and corrosive gases.
+The automatic charging system allows the robot to return to the charging point autonomously according to the battery status, and continue to perform tasks after charging.
+Wireless charging does not require exposed plugs and frequent plugging/unplugging, and is more suitable for livestock environments with a lot of moisture, dust and corrosive gases.

 Advantages of wireless charging in farms

-- Reduce manual plugging and unplugging: The robot automatically docks at the charging station, eliminating the need for staff to frequently enter the pen for operation.
+- Reduce manual cable plugging: The robot automatically docks at the charging station, eliminating the need for staff to frequently enter the pen for operation.

 - Adapt to wet and corrosive environments: The non-contact structure reduces the exposure of metal interfaces and reduces the impact of water vapor, dust, feces and disinfectant on the interfaces.